philzook58/parabola/README.md

 This is some parabola generation software.
 It makes svg files for a laser cut parabola.
 I used Ponoko which seemed really expensive

-You'll need to install python, numpy, scipy and matplotlib
+You'll need to install python, numpy, scipy and matplotlib (which if you don't have already, what are you doing?
+You're missing out on the greatest things in life and will die angry and empty.)

-and also the package svgwrite:
+and also the package svgwrite (which is kind of meh. svg itself is so simple):

 `pip install svgwrite`